danbev/learning-quantum-computing/physics.md

 The amount of energy in one photon:
 ```
-E = hf                h = 6.626x10^-34 Joule/sec f=frequency, the number of oscilaations per second (Hz)
+E = hf                h = 6.626x10^-34 Joule/sec, f=frequency, the number of oscilaations per second (Hz)
 c = fλ                λ = the wavelength in meters
 f = c/λ
 E = h * c/λ
 ```

-Momentum is a measurement of mass in motion, so it is how much mass is in how much motion.
+Momentum is a `measurement of mass in motion`, so it is how much mass is in how much motion.
 The symbol `p` is used for momentum.
 ```
 p = m * v                 m=mass, v=velocity